KiandaBPM/docs/content/docs/platform/pages/custom.md

    In this example, there are two custom dashboard widgets available - the 'Expenses dashboard' widget and 'Welcome Banner'.
 We will use the **Welcome Banner** custom widget for our example.

-   **Note**: **This eight type of dashboard widget will only be available to you if Custom dashboard widgets have been created by Administrators or Developers in your Kianda workspace**.
+   **Note**: **This eighth type of dashboard widget will only be available to you if Custom dashboard widgets have been created by Administrators or Developers in your Kianda workspace**.

 4. The **Add widget** dialog box opens with a range of options for your new **Custom dashboard widget**.